Travel back in time to classrooms from the late 1800s onwards in this exhibition.

-What were 'ragged schools’ of the 1860s, and how did the state approach Aboriginal schooling, migrant education and playground design?
+What were 'ragged schools’ of the 1860s, and how did the state approach First Nations schooling, migrant education and playground design?
 See how Victorian education has changed since 1872 when Victoria became the first state to establish a public school system based on the principles of free, secular and compulsory education.

 School Days made an appearance on Channel Ten's live weather cross with Mike Larkan, see the footage here, courtesy of the DPC Monitoring Unit.